iyousefibrahim/Taskify/README.md

   - CRUD operations for tasks.
   - Tasks linked to specific users.
   - `createdBy` field added for task ownership.
+  - **Mark Task as Complete:** Added an endpoint to mark tasks as completed.
 - **Error Handling:**
   - Centralized error handling using a custom `AppError` class.
   - Middleware for handling async errors.
+- **Rate Limiting:**
+  - Implemented rate limiting using `express-rate-limit` to prevent abuse.
+  - Limits the number of requests from a single IP address within a given time window (e.g., 20 requests per minute).
+  - Returns a custom JSON response when the rate limit is exceeded:

 ## Technologies Used
 - Node.js